OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 implemented with HTML5, and available fro browsers supporting ity, in JavaScript.
 Can be seen as a publish/subscribe mechanism.

+In a protocol like HTTP for example, you need to submit a request to get a response.
+**For example**: you want to know at what time a given plane is going to land.
+You go to the airline's web site, you navigate to the 'Flight status' page, and you probably find your information.
+In case the flight status changes, you need to _refresh_ your page to see it.
+With a publish/subscribe protocol (like WebSocket), you would subscribe to an event like `flight-status-update`, and whenever such an update happens on the server side, the correspondinbg message would be sent to your browser, without you having to request it.

 In our case, we would have:
 - The Raspberry PI publishing events to a WebSocket server
 - All the clients having subscribed to those events would be notified